seuno-dev/candleaf/README.md

-# Candleaf Clone: Online Shop built with Django and React
+# Online Shop built with Django and React

 ## Overview